Vita Family Literacy graduate talks about how the program has helped her and her family.

 - Pre-school and elementary school education

-Our Family Literacy educational programs are targeted to reach core goals of:
+The Family Literacy program is targeted to reach core goals of:

 - Obtaining and retaining employment

 - Continuing education by completing GED, post-secondary programs, or training

 Vita Family Literacy is located at Centennial School District Administration Building in Warminster and at Franklin D. Roosevelt Middle School in Bristol.

 Eligible parents include those 17 or older with limited English language skills and who have children from birth to eight years of age.
 These adult learners cannot be currently enrolled in a school program.

 Vita Education Services partners with Head Start, Bucks County Free Library, St. Mary Parenting Center, and the Centennial and Bristol Township school districts to deliver this model program.